-An open “skeleton” bottom allows smaller, unwanted material to fall through between the tines.
+An open “skeleton” bottom grapple lets small, unwanted material fall through between the tines.
 Brush grapples and rock grapples will have an open bottom that sifts dirt and unwanted debris out.

-With a solid bottom grapple, there are no spaces for debris to fall through.
+With a solid bottom grapple, there is no space for debris to fall through.
 That’s what makes these types of attachments a great choice for recycling and scrap yard applications.
 They capture material for complete removal.

-Also, many skeleton grapples will have a cross member (or front comb) at the tine tips.
-A cross member is a piece of metal that spans across the bottom tines of a skeleton bucket to increase overall strength.
+Also, many skeleton grapples have a cross member (or front comb) at the tine tips.
+A cross member is a piece of metal that overlaps the bottom tines of a skeleton bucket to increase its overall strength.

-Grapples without cross members at the tine tips will allow material to be penetrated more easily than grapples with cross members at the tine tips.
-As mentioned above, the tines on a grapple with no cross member should be made of a thicker, higher grade of steel since there is less structural support.
+Grapples without cross members at the tine tips will allow material to go through more easily than grapples with these cross members.
+This means that the tines on a grapple with no cross member should have a thicker, higher grade of steel since there’s less structural support overall.

-Choosing a grapple that's too small requires more trips, which results in higher operating costs.
+If you choose a grapple attachment that's too small, you’ll have to take more trips, which leads to higher operating costs.
 But keep in mind that bigger is not always better.
 The grapple should be big enough for what you need to do but not too big that the machine can’t effectively use the attachment (see #5 below).

-IMPORTANT TIP: Work will be completed quicker when the required load is adequately carried by the size of grapple you select.
+IMPORTANT TIP: Your project will go faster if you select the right size of grapple for your required load.
 Choose something large enough to optimize the number of trips needed, without overloading your skid steer.

-In order to find a suitable attachment, you have to know the loader capacity.
+In order to find a suitable attachment, you have to know the loader’s capacity.
 Some grapples will be too big or too small for certain skid steers.
-Fitting the grapple to the machine keeps the attachment from being underutilized and the loader from being overloaded.
+Fitting the grapple to the machine keeps the loader from taking on too much weight.

 For example, the Virnig Root Rake Grapple is too big for a Bobcat® S185 to handle.

 Choosing the right dealer can be as crucial as selecting the right attachment.
-Something on the grapple will eventually wear out or need replacing.
-Even if you can fix attachments yourself, the parts that need to be replaced still need to get the replacement parts from a reliable manufacturer.
+Certain parts on the grapple will eventually wear down or need a replacement.
+Even if you can fix attachments yourself, you’ll still need to get the replacement parts from a reliable manufacturer.

-It's important to work with a dealer and manufacturer who are experienced and can quickly provide the parts and answers to your questions.
+It's important to work with a dealer and manufacturer with the experience to quickly give you the parts you need and answer any questions you might have.

 GRAPPLES MAKE WORK EASIER

-From raking and clearing brush to landscaping and site cleanup, many tasks can be simplified with a skid steer grapple attachment.
-With a bit of basic info and expert advice, finding a proper skid steer grapple should not be stressful.
+From raking and clearing brush to landscaping and site cleanup, your operations can be simple with the right skid steer grapple attachment.
+With a bit of basic info and expert advice, finding a proper skid steer grapple doesn’t have to be stressful.